-New York: The Authors Guild is appealing a US judge`s decision in a long-running case that cleared legal obstacles for Google`s massive book-scanning project, court documents showed Monday.
+New York: The Authors Guild is appealing a US judge`s decision in a long-running case that cleared legal obstacles for Google`s massive book-scanning project, according to court documents.

 The group filed a notice of appeal in the case following a November 14 ruling by Federal Judge Denny Chin.